structurizr/structurizr.github.io/java/faq.md

 - structurizr-client/build/libs/structurizr-client-{version}.jar
 - structurizr-core/build/libs/structurizr-core-{version}.jar

+## Why is there no way to remove elements/relationships from the model?

+The Structurizr for Java library is designed to be append-only, and removing elements is non-trivial.
+For example, removal of a component requires removing all relationships to/from that component, along with any references to the component that exist in component or dynamic views.
+Removal of a software system is more complicated, requiring removal of all software system instances in the deployment model, along with all child containers/container instances, all child components, associated relationships, associated views, etc.

+That said, this may change in a limited way in the future, perhaps only in conjunction with [landscape or software system scoped workspaces](/workspaces).
+For example, it would be useful to remove unused software systems when you're extending a system catalog workspace, to reduce workspace size/clutter.
+For now though, it's append-only.

 ## Why are many classes final with package-protected members, and not open to extension?

 First and foremost, this repo is a client library for the Structurizr cloud service and on-premises installation.